csoren66/Video-Summarizer-Agentic-AI-With-Phidata-And-Google-Gemini/README.md

 ### Key Features

 - **Video Upload Support**: Supports MP4, MOV, AVI, and MPEG4 formats, with a maximum file size limit of 200MB.
-- **AI-Powered Analysis**: Provides detailed explanations of concepts and algorithms discussed within videos.
+- **AI-Powered Analysis**: Provides detailed explanations of concepts within videos.
 - **Custom Insights**: Users can ask specific questions to extract relevant information from the video content.

 ### Installation and Setup